Pauli channels can be estimated from syndrome measurements in quantum error correction: Results

-In this work, we resolve this question for arbitrary stabilizer codes.
+In this work, we show that the estimation task can be solved for arbitrary stabilizer codes.
 For any given quantum code, we describe a general class of Pauli channels whose parameters can be identified from the corresponding syndrome statistics.
 Our results also take into account measurement errors by using the framework of quantum data-syndrome codes \cite{ashikhmin_quantumdatasyndromecodes,fujiwara_datasyndromecodes,delfosse_beyondsingleshotfaulttolerance}.
-We prove that a large amount of information can be extracted from the syndromes.
+We prove that a large amount of information can be extracted from the syndrome statistics.
+In the following theorem we make this statement more precise in terms of the pure distance, which is defined as the minimum weight of an undetectable error (see \Cref{sec:quantum} for details).
+The pure distance measures up to which weight errors can necessarily be distinguished by their syndrome, and for most codes it coincides with the weight of the smallest stabilizer.
+Since there can be undetectable but logically trivial errors, the pure distance is usually much smaller than the distance.
+As an example, for the family of toric codes the pure distance is 4 independent of code size.
+More generally, the pure distance will be constant for any family of quantum low density parity check (LDPC) codes, since the stabilizer weights are constant.